Joseph Vithayathil

 Joseph Vithayathil was a priest from India who has been declared as Venerable by the Catholic Church.

 He was born in Puthenpally, Varapuzha, Ernakulam District of Kerala State of India to Catholic parents of the Vithayathil family on 23 July 1865.
 He had two brothers and two sisters.

 At the suggestion of his parish priest Fr.
 Zecharias, he started priestly studies and joined the seminary on 30 May 1881.
 He was ordained as Priest on 11 March 1894 by Bishop Mar Adolph Medlycott of Thrissur Diocese at the St. Antony's Church, Ollur with 11 others.

 Priestly life

 After being diocesan priest for a few years, in 1902 he was sent to perform exorcisms on a young mystic girl called Mariam Thresia.
 Here he became her Spiritual director until her death in 1926.
 He asked her to write her life story from early childhood, on the instructions of his Bishop.
-This resulted in the Autobiographical Notes of Blessed Mariam Thresia dealing with her life experiences and events up to 1905.
+This resulted in the Autobiographical Notes of SaintMariam Thresia dealing with her life experiences and events up to 1905.

 He helped her establish the Congregation of the Holy Family on 14 May 1914 blessed by Mar John Menachery.
 He was appointed as the Chaplain of this convent in 1922.
 After the death of the Mariam Thresia, he guided the congregation until the formation of its General Council in 1942.
 Under his guidance a school for teaching stitching, tailoring, weaving, knitting etc. was started in 1929 at Kuzhikkattussery.